sing1ee/a2a-directory/docs/a2a-beeai-integration.md

 ## Client Implementation

 Consuming a remote agent is even simpler than exposing one.
-You just need to provide its URL and a Memory.
+You just need to provide its URL and memory configuration.

-In the following example is a demonstration of a simple chat interface for an a2a agent running on localhost on port 9999.
+### Basic Client Example

 ```python
 import asyncio